ericrogler/Green-Book/Z004b_Management_Classroom_Behavior.md

 - Success is determined by your ability as well as how well students perform
 - Learning proper classroom management requires experience and application
   - A book, guide, etc. alone will NOT be enough to get you experience, *but it is better than nothing*

+Also, depending on how many resources you have, or the type of educational facility you operate in, your "normal" school is your alternative school.
+This could happen from a refusal/blocker to removing a legitimate threat

 *Alright, let's get into it.*